 The school motto, ‘Haec alim meminisse Juvabit’ which means ‘To look on these days will give us pleasure’, proved to be applicable in the vast majority of cases for both pupils and staff.
 The wide range of activities available within the school and local community and the wonderful facilities afforded to specialist areas within the school had a direct influence upon the educational experience of those who enjoyed the settled days of the late Twentieth Century in the Sovereign Base Areas of Cyprus.

-In 2009, St John’s School was federated, with a single Headteacher, with King Richard School in Dhekalia.
-In 2010 the school community celebrated the Golden Jubilee of St John’s and many former pupils travelled from around the world to join in the celebrations.
-The Senior Leadership Team now work across both schools, with both schools continuing to serve the needs of British Forces Cyprus and instil our core values of Excellence, Learning and Leadership.
+In 2010 the school community celebrated the Golden Jubilee of St John’s School and many former pupils travelled from around the world to join in the celebrations.